alexanderswift/public-gigacom/ice_cream_and_unicorns.md

 ### Peering 🤝:

-GigaComm are AS139049 and there's a number of ways to find out who they peer with and good news for me the look to learn the route to WebEx from Vocus and good news for everyone else for company of their size they are well connected via both Equinix peering LANs ASN's giving them access to all the Equinix buildings in the region and they are aso connected on the IX Australia NSW & VIC carrier-neutral internet exchanges shortening the distance and time to hundreds of ISP's, MSP's, Amazon & Google clouds and CDN's like Akamai and Cloudflare etc.
+GigaComm are GIGACOMM-AS-AP / AS139049 and there's a number of ways to find out who they peer with and good news for me the look to learn the routes for WebEx from Vocus and good news for everyone else for company of their size they are well connected via both Equinix peering LANs ASN's giving them access to all the Equinix buildings in the region and they are also connected on the IX Australia NSW & VIC carrier-neutral internet exchanges shortening the distance and time to hundreds of ISP's, MSP's, Amazon & Google clouds and CDN's like Akamai and Cloudflare etc.

 ```
 Useful sites to work this out;